roquealex/ucsc-ext/EMBD.X412.4/final/README.md

 https://woosports.com/

-The project will correlate realtime the weather data with the number of people showing to practice the sport close to the sensor, this will help other people to find out if the conditions are good.
+The project will correlate in realtime the weather data with the number of people showing to practice the sport close to the sensor, this will help other people to find out if the conditions are good.
 Data will be stored for the development of better weather models.